Tuition and Financial Aid

 - Waiver for College Faculty and their Dependents

-- Waiver for Nonresidents Enrolled in Texas Public Universities Located within 100 Miles of the Texas Border
+- Waiver for Nonresidents Enrolled in Texas Public Universities who are Residents of Oklahoma

 - Waiver of Nonresident Tuition for Foreign Service Officers Stationed in Mexico Attending Public Institutions of Higher Education in Texas